sensible-hq/sensible-docs/readme-sync/v0/api/1000 - api-tutorial/2000 - api-tutorial-async-1.md

 Extract the data
 ----

-To try out the [extract_from_url](https://sensiblehq.readme.io/reference#provide-a-download-url) endpoint, let's use an example PDF hosted in GitHub:
+To try out the [extract_from_url](https://sensiblehq.readme.io/reference#provide-a-download-url) endpoint, let's use an example document hosted in GitHub:

 1. Verify that you published the **anyco** config listed in the prerequisites to the Development environment (in the Sensible app, select the config and click **Publish>Publish to Development**).